Raymond.CC Blog

 Since Firefox is one of the most used web browser today, let us take a look at how safe is the password manager by trying to reveal the password saved in Firefox and also the possibility of bypassing, resetting or cracking the master password.

 When a password is saved in Firefox, visiting the login page will automatically fill in the login details on the form and the password is normally hidden under asterisks/bullets.
 Although the password is hidden, it can actually revealed using one of the five methods that we have posted in another article.
-Other than that, one can easily access all the saved passwords by clicking on Firefox > Options > Security tab > click on Save Passwords button and click Show Passwords button.

 Show Firefox Saved Password